Hi, Thanks for stopping by.

 Fast forward a few years and my passion for travel reignited and it was time to leave my island retreat and see a bit more of the World.

-This brought me to Asia where I am currently living with my Fiancee Arlene and 3 month old baby daughter Sofia.
+This brought me to Asia where I am currently living with my wife Arlene and 7 year old daughter Sofia.

 Back to the photography and I am just as much of a gear nut as the next person.
 My passion has shifted away from landscapes and more towards natural portraits and street photography.
-Don’t get me wrong I still love a good landscape but with a family I no longer have the time to spend out shooting during the golden hours.
+Don’t get me wrong I still love a good landscape but with a family I no longer have the time to spend out shooting during the golden hours very often.

 After moving from Scotland where I shot most of the time with a Canon 5D MK II religiously mounted on a tripod, always in manual focus, I found that I no longer liked the weight of the Canon and I certainly didn’t want to be lugging a tripod everywhere I went.
 That is when I really started to look into smaller cameras such as Micro 4/3.
 Initially getting a Panasonic G3.
 It was a fun little camera but the image quality was quite a drop compared with my full frame Canon.
 Then I found the Olympus OM-D E-M5 which I absolutely loved.
 In fact I shot one of my favourite and most profitable photos on it.
 This little camera gave very respectable image quality in a tiny package with small sharp lenses and it looked beautiful.